CTL Instructor Handbook

 Required: Syllabus

-To teach a course that gives credit at both the undergraduate and graduate levels, you must complete a Concurrent Course Approval Form, which requires approval by your associate dean or school dean, the Provost’s Office, the Office of Undergraduate Education, and the Office of Graduate Education.
-The Concurrent Courses Approval Form also includes Concurrent Course Guidelines.
+To teach a course that gives credit at both the undergraduate and graduate levels, you must complete a Concurrent Course Approval Form, which requires approval by your associate dean or school dean, the Office of the Provost, the Office of Undergraduate Education, and the Office of Graduate Education.
+The Concurrent Course Approval Form also includes Concurrent Course Guidelines.
 The syllabi for these courses must indicate different learning outcomes and assignments that are appropriate for the level of credit awarded to students.

 Please use one of the approved templates and follow the guidelines on these pages: